groovy-tutorial/groovy-tutorial/manuscript/01/01_05_Comments.md

 I> Comments are used to clarify sections of Groovy code.
 Groovy supports two types of comments - single line and multi-line.

-Comments are read by the Groovy compiler - they're purely used to help humans follow your code.
+Comments are not read by the Groovy compiler - they're purely used to help humans follow your code.
 They're really important once your code becomes more complex and your programs larger.
 Key places you'll see/use comments are:

 1. When a complex algorithm is being used
 2. When specific business logic is being implemented